Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStoragePayableExercise.rst

     - get the value of stored data, was it updated?
     - note value has moved from the EOA to the contract

-3 Add a function to withdraw the ether from this contract into the calling account
+3 Add a function to withdraw the ether from this contract into the calling account, line 18-20
 ----------------------------------

 ::